choreonoid/choreonoid-doc/en/install/options.rst

  Builds the Bullet plugin.
 This plugin lets you make use of the Bullet Physics Library, a dynamics computation library, as a computation engine for simulations in Choreonoid.
 For more details about Bullet, refer to the `Bullet Physics Library <http://bulletphysics.org>`_ .
 For the build process, refer to the section on  :doc:`build-bulletPlugin`

-* **BUILD_ROKI_PLUGIN**

- Builds the RoKi plugin.
-This plugin lets you make use of RoKi, a dynamics computation library, as a computation engine for simulations in Choreonoid.
-For more details about RoKi, refer to the `Roki website <http://www.mi.ams.eng.osaka-u.ac.jp/open-e.html>`_ .
-For the build process, refer to the section on  :doc:`build-rokiPlugin` .

-* **BUILD_SPRINGHEAD_PLUGIN**

- Builds the Springhead plugin.
-This plugin lets you make use of Springhead, a dynamics computation library, as a computation engine for simulations in Choreonoid.
-For more details about Springhead, refer to the  `Springhead website <http://springhead.info/wiki/index.php?top%28en%29>`_ .
-For the build process, refer to the section on  :doc:`build-springheadPlugin` .

 * **BUILD_PhysX_PLUGIN**